bootstrapworld/codemirror-blocks/doc/internal/react.md

 Some tips:

-- JS class methods don't bind `self` when mentioned by name.
+- JS class methods don't bind `this` when mentioned by name.
 So you probably want to write `handleClick = e => ...` in the class, rather than `handleClick() { ... }`.
 - To prevent an event from _also_ having its default behavior, call